oxyzenQ/lyvoxa/INSTALL_ARCH.md

 ## 🚨 The Issue You Encountered

-The release `.tar.zst` file from GitHub is a **regular compressed tarball**, not an Arch Linux package.
+The release `.tar.gz` file from GitHub is a **regular compressed tarball**, not an Arch Linux package.
 That's why `pacman -U` failed with:

 ```
-error: missing package metadata in lyvoxa-Stellar-2.0-linux-x86_64.tar.zst
+error: missing package metadata in lyvoxa-Stellar-2.0-linux-x86_64.tar.gz
-error: 'lyvoxa-Stellar-2.0-linux-x86_64.tar.zst': invalid or corrupted package
+error: 'lyvoxa-Stellar-2.0-linux-x86_64.tar.gz': invalid or corrupted package
 ```

 Pacman expects `.pkg.tar.zst` files with proper PKGINFO metadata, not generic tarballs.